 The Blessing of Reaping and Sowing

-However, I know I have been guilty of blaming God when I don’t get what I want out of a circumstance even when I haven’t exactly invested what I should to get the harvest at the proper time.
-As Galations 6:7,8 tells us: “God is not mocked, for whatever one sows, that will he also reap.
+However, I know I have been guilty of blaming God when I don’t get a certain outcome in a circumstance even when I haven’t exactly invested what I should to get the harvest at the proper time.
+As Galatians 6:7,8 tells us: “God is not mocked, for whatever one sows, that will he also reap.
 From the one who sows to his own flesh will from the flesh reap, but the one who sows to the spirit will from the spirit reap eternal life.”

 Although this passage is talking primarily about those who spend their money on worldly pleasures while neglecting to support the church, we can apply this to other areas of our lives.
 As commentator Albert Barnes notes, “Every kind of grain will produce grain like itself.”
-If I am acting in ways that are corrupt in my relationships or my finances, those choices will eventually come back to affect me.
+If we are acting in ways that are corrupt in our relationships or our finances, those choices will eventually come back to affect us.

-I don’t know about you, but for most of my life I’ve worked on the external, making my outward actions look as good as possible for those around me, while hiding some secrets.
+I don’t know about you, but for much of my life I worked mostly on my external behavior, making my outward actions look as good as possible for those around me, while hiding some secrets.
 But I hadn’t realized that this is essentially “mocking God” (v.
 7).
 I can’t just pretend to be a good person.
-Merely assuming outward forms of “Christian” behavior does not deceive God.
-I may get away with my sin-hiding for a time, but the Bible is very clear that God notices my true motives even if I fool everyone around me.
+Merely assuming outward forms of Christian behavior does not deceive God.
+We may get away with our sin-hiding for a time, but the Bible is very clear that God notices our true motives even if we fool everyone around us.